This page is heavily inspired by the nf-core release checklist.

 First a reminder about how we use branches in sanger-tol.

 main is the release branch.
-Releases can only happen from the main branch and code present on the main branch has to be released. main can be updated by merging either the staging branch, dev, or a bugfix branch.
+Releases can only happen from the main branch and code present on the main branch has to be released. main can be updated by merging either the staging branch, dev, or the bugfix branch, patch.

 dev is the staging branch, which accumulates new features before release.
 Code on the dev branch should always pass tests and be functional (this is a condition of our review guidelines).